credential-handler/chapi.io/developers/wallets/native/index.md

 * [Working with `QueryByExample` format requests](../querybyexample)
 - **Example Code**: the [chapi-demo-wallet](https://github.com/credential-handler/chapi-demo-wallet) contains a full example implementation and is referenced throughout this guide.
-- **Polyfill Library**: The [credential-handler-polyfill](https://github.com/credential-handler/credential-handler-polyfill) library provides the needed functionality in the browser.
+- **Polyfill Library**: The [credential-handler-polyfill](https://github.com/credential-handler/credential-handler-polyfill) library provides the needed `CredentialHandler` API within the browser.
 - **Helper Library**: The [web-credential-handler](https://github.com/credential-handler/web-credential-handler) library provides helper functions for CHAPI integration in your code.

-## Wallet Registration
+## Native Wallet Registration

-Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials (VCs) on the Web.
+All Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials (VCs) on the Web.

 To enable a native mobile wallet to receive VCs via CHAPI, your application will need to be configured to receive deep links from the mobile OS.